Aakash200411/Cms/README.md

 Features

-The dashboard includes the following sections:

-Users Management
+Users Management :
 Manage user accounts, including creating, updating, and deleting user profiles, as well as assigning roles and permissions.

-Announcement Management
+Announcement Management :
 Create and manage site-wide announcements, with the ability to update or delete existing ones.

-Resources Management
+Resources Management :
 Upload, organize, and manage resources like documents, files, and links, making them available for users to access.

-Video Management
+Video Management :
 Upload, organize, and manage videos, including setting titles, descriptions, and categorization.